Jenna Dewan: Acting

 Dewan appeared in the romantic-comedy film 10 Years, alongside her then-husband Channing Tatum, who also co-produced.
 The film was released on September 14, 2012.
 That same year, she appeared as Teresa Morrison in American Horror Story: Asylum, the second season of the horror television series.

 In 2013, Dewan began starring in the Lifetime series Witches of East End as Freya Beauchamp, one of the lead characters.
 In late 2015, she began a recurring role in the CBS/CW series Supergirl as Lucy Lane, and reprised the role in its spinoff Superman & Lois.
 She also had a recurring role in FOX's The Resident.
-Dewan's upcoming projects include The Wedding Year, Berlin, I Love You and Soundtrack.
+Dewan's 2019 projects include The Wedding Year, Berlin, I Love You and Soundtrack.

 She joined the cast of ABC's The Rookie as Bailey in its third season, and was promoted to series regular in its fourth season.

 In 2018, Dewan makes an appearance on the television series Seatbelt Psychic and receives a spooky reading from the famous medium Thomas John.

 In 2022, Dewan starred and executive produced in the Lifetime film Let's Get Physical as part of the "Ripped from the Headlines" feature film.
 She portrays Sadie Smith who is loosely based on Zumba instructor Alexis Wright with the film inspired by Alexis' and her side prostitution gig.

 33andOut Productions

 Along with friends Reid Carolin, Adam Martingano, Brett Rodriguez and Channing Tatum, Dewan started a production company called 33andOut Productions.
 Their first production is a documentary called Earth Made of Glass that follows Rwandan President Paul Kagame and genocide survivor Jean-Pierre Sagahutu.
 It premiered at the 2010 Tribeca Film Festival.
-Dewan and Tatum collaborated in a YouTube Premium/Starz television series Step Up, where they executive produced together.

 Personal life

-In 2006, Dewan started dating actor Channing Tatum after meeting on the set of their film Step Up.
+In 2006, Dewan started dating actor and dancer Channing Tatum after meeting on the set of their film Step Up.
 They married on July 11, 2009, in Malibu, California.
 They have one daughter, named Everly Elizabeth Maiselle Tatum born on May 31, 2013.
 On April 2, 2018, the couple announced that they were separating.
 Six months later, Dewan filed for divorce from Tatum.
 Their divorce was finalized in November 2019.

 In October 2018, it was confirmed that Dewan was in a relationship with actor Steve Kazee.
 In February 2020, she and Kazee announced their engagement.
 Their first child, a son named Callum Michael Rebel Kazee was born on March 6, 2020.
 On January 17, 2024 it was confirmed via Dewan's Instagram that she and Kazee were expecting their second child.
 Their daughter, Rhiannon Lee Kathryn Kazee, was born on June 14, 2024.